 When applying under criterion (h), a multiplier of 1.1 or 1.2 will be placed on the number of stream credits needed to serve as mitigation for not addressing the post-development total suspended solids and stormwater runoff reduction and/or water quality protection components.
-These stream credits are calculated by first determining the number of stream credits required according to the State's Standard Operating Procedure.
+These stream credits are calculated by first determining the number of stream credits required according to the State's Standard Operating Procedure, Calculation of Stream Buffer Credits.
 The applicant then calculates the number of stream credits with the multiplier of 1.1 or 1.2 for not addressing post-development total suspended solids and stormwater runoff reduction and/or water quality protection components.
 Lastly, the applicant calculates the difference between the two stream credit calculations.
-This difference is the amount of stream credits that must be purchased to offset not addressing post-development total suspended solids and stormwater runoff reduction components.
+This difference is the amount of stream credits that must be purchased to offset not addressing post-development total suspended solids and stormwater quality protection components.

-2500 ft of buffer impact X 0.046 credits per ft X 2.5 factor for off-site = 287.5 stream credits
+2500 ft2 of impact X 0.046 credits per ft2 X 2.5 factor for off-site = 287.5 stream credits